amichay4/React_native_LoginApp/README.md

 ### Message
 Hey Isracard.
 I am deeply sorry about this basic repository which only includes the create-react-native-app injection by now.
 My part time job asked for urgent laravel pull request to be ready by tommorrow (Thursday, March 15 ) .
-I enjoyed learning `react-native` and I need more time to finilize the task in a responsible manner.
+I enjoyed learning `react-native` and I will finilize the task this weekend, in a responsible manner.
 The task is entirely Characterized (see issues ) and I need more time till sunday (March 18) to submit.

 ..
 Thanks,